wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/d. Transaction definition and work with transactions/lesson.md

         Cancels leasing.
 5. **<u>Ethereum transaction</u>**
    - [Ethereum transfer]()
-         A MetaMask user can sign an Ethereum transaction that transfers a token and send the transaction to the Waves blockchain.
+         A MetaMask user can sign an Ethereum transaction that transfers a token and sends the transaction to the Waves blockchain.
    - [Ethereum dApp script invocation]()
          A MetaMask user can sign an Ethereum transaction that invokes a dApp script and send the transaction to the Waves blockchain.